 - Competitive advantage – customers are in the driving seat.
 Just as price wars bring down the monetary cost of goods, a lower carbon price will make goods more attractive to buyers.
 Unlike all other carbon price systems, a carbon currency will create a price that isn’t combined with the cash price.
 In a large proportion of situations, raising something’s cash price to adjust for CO2 emissions just has no impact as other factors become the decisive influence on the cash price.
 The real carbon price of everything on a dual price label – throughout business supply chains as well as retail – will result in a huge commercial push to reduce emissions with rapid innovation and disruption in business practice.

-- Equitable payment for carbon drawdown – it pays for carbon drawdown (AKA carbon capture, CO2 removal, negative emissions, direct air capture (DAC)).
-This allows schemes such as tree planting, reforestation, restoring peat bogs, or mechanical CO2 sequestration to be funded in carbon tokens from a single, central authority, circumventing the argument of who has to pay for CO2 removal.
+- Equitable payment for carbon drawdown – carbon tokens will pay for carbon drawdown from the national carbon budget, covering carbon capture, CO2 removal, negative emissions, direct air capture (DAC).
+This allows schemes such as tree planting, reforestation, restoring peat bogs, or mechanical CO2 sequestration to be funded in carbon tokens from the single national authority, circumventing the argument of who has to pay for CO2 removal.
 We all pay.
-For example, the government could pay in carbon tokens for the sequestration of carbon in soils via sustainable farming practices or rewilding, the protection of ocean carbon sinks, etc. If the world adopted carbon allowances, the global carbon budget of remaining allowable emissions would become the primary reference point for global carbon accounting.
+For example, the government would pay in carbon tokens for the sequestration of carbon in soils via sustainable farming practices or rewilding, the protection of ocean carbon sinks, or the mechanical drawdown and sequestration of CO2.
+If the world adopted carbon allowances, the global carbon budget of remaining allowable emissions would become the primary reference point for financial carbon accounting.
 The protection and reforestation of the world’s major forest blocks would also feed into the global carbon accounting, allowing for their funding in carbon tokens before allowable emissions are divided up into national budgets.
 This would create the basis for transparent, equitable international negotiations.

 - One regulatory body – such a carbon drawdown payments facility establishes a single point of governance, a clear path to financing projects, improving and regulating today’s over-complex and sometimes questionable carbon offsetting industry.

-- Control of future emissions – demand-side taxes and emissions trading schemes are pretty blunt instruments.
-In the carbon allowances framework, government-issued carbon tokens flow from consumers through the supply chain to the original producer of the fossil fuels, directly reflecting the amount of fossil fuels extracted from the ground by the oil, gas and coal industry and thereby providing a guarantee of the amount of emissions reduction taking place.
+- Hands-on control of future emissions – in the carbon allowances framework, government-issued carbon tokens flow from consumers through the supply chain to the original producer of the fossil fuels, directly reflecting the amount of fossil fuels extracted from the ground by the oil, gas and coal industry.
+The audit and accounting regulations for carbon token bookkeeping in the industry would provide a guarantee of the amount of emissions reduction taking place.

-- Market-based mechanism promotes trade – since carbon tokens will be designated in tonnes and kilos of carbon released as CO2, the system sets a standard that can be easily integrated across industries and trade borders.
+- Market-based mechanism facilitates cross-border trade – since carbon tokens will be designated in tonnes and kilos of carbon released as CO2, the system sets a standard that can be easily integrated across industries and trade borders.

 - Popularity – surveys in a number of industrialised countries show that the public finds per capita quota-based systems such this to be fair, so are likely to support such a policy, especially if the introduction is well managed and only the most profligate carbon emitters are impacted at the start.